-Adam Silver and the NBA league office encountered sharp criticism on April 18, 2026, when viewers reacted to a new playoff broadcast distribution plan.
+Adam Silver and the NBA league office encountered sharp criticism when viewers reacted to a new playoff broadcast distribution plan.
 Fans across North America and Europe expressed frustration with the fragmented nature of post-season coverage.
 Recent shifts in media rights have forced many long-term subscribers to purchase multiple streaming services to see every game.
+The timing was reported on April 18, 2026.
 Public anger focused on the financial burden placed on families wanting to watch the full playoff bracket.
 The league has not yet adjusted its stance despite widespread digital protests.

 Economic analysts noted that the current media rights deal is valued at approximately $76 billion.
 This valuation drives the league to maximize revenue by splitting games between traditional cable networks and emerging digital platforms.
 Disney and Amazon represent two of the primary pillars in this new distribution model.
 NBC also maintains a meaningful share of the broadcasting window.
 Confusion regarding which games appear on which specific apps has led to a measurable decline in opening-week social media sentiment.
 Many fans claim the complexity of finding a live stream outweighs the convenience of the digital shift.